Last Updated on March 17, 2021 by Julia Wilson

 - Place litter trays and food bowls in an easily accessible area and if you live in a multi-level house, keep food and water bowls as well as a litter tray on each level.

-- Trim the claws every six weeks; most veterinary practices will do this for free or a minimal cost if you can not do this at home.
+- Trim the claws every six weeks; most veterinary practices will do this for free or at a minimal cost if you can not do this at home.

 - Add ramps to high up spots your cat likes to frequent, such as window ledges and cat towers.